sndirsch/sndirsch.github.io/_posts/2025-07-16-nvidia-drivers.markdown

 zypper repos -u | grep https://developer.download.nvidia.com/compute/cuda/repos/sles15
 {% endhighlight %}

+Verify that the repository is enabled.
 If the output is empty add the repository now:

 {% highlight shell %}
 # Leap 15.6/16.0(Beta)/Tumbleweed